Opubose/chick-fil-AI/README.md

 ## Data Storage

-The restaurant menu is stored in an Amazon DynamoDB table, which is queried by the backend during the runtime of the application.
+The restaurant menu is stored in a MongoDB table, which is queried by the backend during the runtime of the application.

 ## Contributing